Board of Directors

 Brooks is based in Nairobi and has lived and worked in multiple African cities for the past twelve years.
 He graduated from Harvard College with a degree in social studies (with a focus on economics and politics).

-Frans serves as Chairman and CEO of African Asset Finance Company Inc. He is the chairman of the organizing committee of Ethiopian Capital Goods Finance Business SC (under formation) and is the proposed vice chair of Ethio Lease.
+Frans serves as Chairman and CEO of African Asset Finance Company Inc. He was the chair of the organizing committee of Ethio Lease and now serves as its the vice chair.
 He is also a Roha partner and serves on a number of affiliated company boards.

 Previously, Frans founded Tribute Capital, was a managing partner at Logispring, served as (interim) CEO of a number of industrial groups, and was a junior partner at Gilde Investment Funds.
 He has co-founded several businesses, including an equipment leasing company.